 Motorcycle collisions often boil down to the disparity in size between a motorcycle and a larger vehicle such as a passenger car.
 Because of its smaller size, larger drivers may miscalculate speed and distance at intersections and in other situations.
 A motorcyclist may sustain much greater injuries in an intersection collision than the driver of a passenger car because minimal or no barriers exist between the motorcyclist and the striking vehicle.
 Even if the force of the vehicle striking the motorcycle does not cause catastrophic injuries, a motorcyclist hitting the pavement due to the impact of a vehicle may suffer severe injuries.
-If you are a motorcyclist injured in an intersection collision, the experienced Los Angeles attorneys of Sharifi Firm, PLC can help you obtain the compensation to which you are entitled.Intersection Collisions in Southern California
+If you are a motorcyclist injured in an intersection collision, the experienced Los Angeles motorcycle accident attorneys of Sharifi Firm, APC can help you obtain the compensation to which you are entitled.Intersection Collisions in Southern California

 Motorcyclists and drivers of larger vehicles may remember intersection collisions differently.
 It is not uncommon for the driver of a larger vehicle to say that the motorcyclist came out of nowhere, or assert that he or she had the right of way.
 In cases of hard spills, a motorcyclist may suffer a concussion or memory loss.
 Experienced attorneys may retain knowledgeable accident reconstruction specialists to determine what happened, and what caused the accident.